abstratt/cloudfier/README.md

 > This is a work-in-progress.
 The instructions won't allow you yet to run a fully functional Cloudfier instance (steps for configuring the development environment integration are not included yet), but you can use this server via the cloudfier-maven-plugin (details below).

-After building, you can run the tooling/runtime back-end this way (on Linux):
+After building, you can run the tooling/runtime back-end this way (on Linux - the build is currently not generating packages for other platforms, help wanted here):
 ```
 cd saas/com.abstratt.kirra.server.product/
 find target -name kirra-server